matvej-g/transcendence/notes_david.md

 	- the two parites don't store information about each other
 	- every request and response are independent of each other
 - (Source: https://www.youtube.com/watch?v=-mN3VyJuCjM)

+- http methods
+	- like GET
+- resource
+	- Entity, Item, db record
+- endpoints
+	- combination of method + path
+		- path is a url describing what resource you are trying to interact with
+- http responses
+- JSON
+	- to communicate back and forth

 ### JSON
 - JavaScript Object Notation